Jubaroo/AddMissionItems/README.md

 - Adds items to the mission ruler list.
 - Unzip the archive into the mods folder.
-- Make sure you have a current version of
+- Make sure you have a current version of the modloader.